-Enjoy all the wonderful late summer produce such as peaches and tomatoes on this simple and delicious personal pizza caprese.
+Enjoy all the wonderful late summer produce such as peaches and tomatoes on this simple and delicious 20 minute personal caprese pizza with peaches.

 PIN HERE to add to your recipe box.

-How this peach and prosciutto pizza caprese is gonna make your life easier
+How this peach prosciutto pizza is gonna make your life easier

 Cut pizza dough in half, save one half.
-Next roll the pizza dough out with a rolling pin.
 Roll dough out on baking mat or parchment paper and then slide it on a baking sheet.

 Brush olive oil over pizza dough, then place cheese and tomatoes evenly around pizza.
 Bake at 450 degrees for 8 minutes.

-Remove pizza from oven and place peach chunks on pizza, then sprinkle salt on pizza.
-Drizzle balsamic glaze over pizza, then add desired amount of basil leaves.
+Remove pizza from oven and place peach chunks and fresh basil leaves on pizza, sprinkle salt, and drizzle balsamic reduction or glaze over your pizza caprese.

-- Lay the tomatoes & cheese on a paper towel to release some of their moisture.
-If not, your pizza will come out watery in the middle and can easily become soggy.
-The cheesemonger at my local grocery store recommended that and it made a big difference, even if they just sat on the towel for 5-10 minutes.
+- Lay the tomatoes & cheese on a paper towel for 10 minutes to release some of their moisture.
+If not, your caprese pizza with peaches will come out watery in the middle and can easily become soggy.

 - Roll pizza dough out on a baking pad or parchment paper that you'll bake it on to prevent it from getting over stretched and form holes.